 Above: Cutlery-filled vintage hotel silver shares shelf space with Chinese lacquerware and a midcentury painting in Gilbert’s galley kitchen.
 Despite its busyness, the mix works because of the cohesive color range and lack of pattern.

-Group plants, art (expensive and cheap), and books to create still lives, but give them room to breath.
-And keep in mind: a limited palette is unifying and warm textures, such as leather, wool, and plaster, are easy on the eyes.
+Group plants, art (expensive and cheap), and books to create still lives, but give them room to breathe.
+And keep in mind: A limited palette is unifying and warm textures, such as leather, wool, and plaster, are easy on the eyes.

 Above: A mantel still life with ceramic planter and metal vases by Bruno Jaharra.
 Photograph by Corinne Gilbert.